rashedswen/e_commerce_task/README.md

       "outbound_at": "2012-02-27 13:27:00"
     }
 ]

-Use Flutter's provider for state management.
+[x] Use Flutter's provider for state management.

-Without using a third-party package, develop a toast message (not snackBar) service to display to the user when they perform any CRUD action.
+[] Without using a third-party package, develop a toast message (not snackBar) service to display to the user when they perform any CRUD action.

-Write unit tests.
+[x] Write unit tests.

-Use proper routing and screen management.
+[x] Use proper routing and screen management.

-Create small, reusable components.
+[x] Create small, reusable components.
 Screens

-Using the design below, you are required to develop 3 main screens:
+Using the design below, develop 3 main screens:

 A transactions screen (main screen)
 An items screen
 A transaction details screen
 Figma Link: https://www.figma.com/file/oYCQsSB9DX2MPNv8kGdsq5/Untitled?node-id=0%3A1

-##To run the project locally, follow these steps:
+## To run the project locally, follow these steps:

 Clone the repository to your local machine.
 Open the project in your preferred IDE.